 - Hollywood’s prettiest guys of the 90s prove that they are doubly irresistible in middle age.
 In a way, DiCaprio’s Dalton also mirrors the actor’s own efforts to transit from pretty face to acting heavyweight.

 - You know what, I was glad Tarantino did the ending that way.
 You can condemn his decision as “revisionist,” but I’ve long wondered about the point of regurgitating well-documented tragedies on screen.
-Yes, even when there are efforts to infuse additional insights, these opinions themselves are often also the subject of condemnation.
-Conversely, going for an alternate take on things, and being unabashed about it, invokes a certain unbridled joy.
+To me, going for an alternate take on things, and being unabashed about it, invites more contemplation.

 - I would have preferred more lines and heavier plot involvement.
-But Margot Robbie does project Sharon Tate’s famous ethereal beauty.
+But Margot Robbie still projects Sharon Tate’s famous ethereal beauty.